JonasAlfredsson/docker-fail2ban/README.md

 ## Custom Chains
 When I designed this container I only use chains I know will exist on all computers, so other people can use this without too much tinkering.
-However, as stated in the section [above](#fail2ban-and-chains), the problem remain where fail2ban only affects either the **host's network**, by applying rules to `INPUT`, or only the **Docker network** by applying them to `DOCKER-USER`.
+But, as stated in the section [above](#fail2ban-and-chains), the problem remain where fail2ban only affects either the **host's network**, by applying rules to `INPUT`, or only the **Docker network** by applying them to `DOCKER-USER`.